adamldavis/groocss/README.md

 - Added ability to configure to use some element names as style-classes just in case you need "main" for example to be used as a style-class.
 - Added imports, raw, and comment (ability to import file/reader/stream with parameters; and ability to include comments for output)
 - Gradle GroocssTask now extends Copy task and supports -t option (requires Gradle 4)
+- 0.12 Support for transitions using closures.
+- 0.12 Improvements to the CSS Translator

+*The best way to learn is to look at the tests.*

 ## Using Gradle with Plugin